ryan-p-randall/monthly-planning-files/README.md

 Each file uses [markdown](https://www.markdownguide.org/getting-started/) headings (designated by one or more `#`) to let you fold away what you don't want to see.
 You can fold by week, by day, as well by other headings.

+#### front matter

-At the top of each file, you've got some basic [YAML](https://yaml.org)-formatted [metadata](http://www.language-archives.org/documents/gentle-intro.html) that lets you search by either month number or the name of the month.
+At the top of each file, you've got some basic [YAML](https://yaml.org)-formatted front matter with [metadata](http://www.language-archives.org/documents/gentle-intro.html) that you can easily search by either month number or the name of the month.
 This front matter also spells out some optional autocompletion "status" terms, all of which you can change.
 Since these are just text files and not actually processed by anything, it's not important for them to be in YAML format.
 I just followed that convention to make searchable front matter because I'm used to using [Jekyll](https://jekyllrb.com/), a program for making static websites used by GitHub, GitLab, and a bunch of other sites.

+#### wikilinks

-Below the metadata section, each file has links to other files in the `[[wikilink]]` format.
+Below the front matter / metadata section, each file has links to other files in the `[[wikilink]]` format.
 You can put this type of link anywhere you want in a file.
 I treat the top of the file as a sort of index / breadcrumbs area, and I'll add other wikilinks anywhere else they're relevant.
 If you use the [wikilink package in Atom](https://atom.io/packages/wikilink) you can also follow these links with simple key commands.

-To prompt regular reviews—a crucial part of planning that I often overlook—there are lines for daily logs of what you've accomplished, as well as sections for planning before a week starts and for things you need to follow up on at the end.
-In each day, the little html-style `<!-- -->` comment is there to distinguish between the list of what you did & the previous tasks both for you, the human using the file, and for overambitious markdown rendering engines.
+#### planning and review

+To prompt regular planning and review—crucial parts of planning that I increasingly overlook the busier I become—these files have multiple prompts for planning and review.

+At the beginning of each month and week there are sections for goals.
+At the end of each day, there are lines to log what you actually did.
+In this space I'll often add things like I went for a walk, I read an article I saw shared on social media, or other actions that weren't exactly planned but were still notable.
+Each week also has a "weekly holdovers" section where you can collect all the things you still think are worth doing and don't want to forget.

+#### conventions and duplication

+These files mostly use [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) conventions for time, both in writing dates as `YYYY-MM-DD` and in naming weeks.
+Because as [XKCD agrees](https://xkcd.com/1179/), it is the correct format.
+In particular, ISO 8601 format puts the numbers in largest to smallest unit.
+Therefore your computer's file manager will sort files named according to that format correctly.

+Having double entries for a particular date (i.e. days at the end of beginning or end of a month on two separate monthly files) sets you up for mistakes.
+Therefore, each date and week only shows up on a single file, determined by the beginning of the week that includes that date.

+#### file extension

-Finally, even though most people use `.md` for markdown-formatted files, I prefer to have them be `.txt` (unless there's a need for them to be otherwise, like in Jekyll or other environments).
+Even though most people use `.md` for markdown-formatted files, I prefer to have them be `.txt` (unless there's a need for them to be otherwise, like in Jekyll or other environments).
 You can of course change that for your own purposes.
 If you leave them as `.txt` files, you may need to tell Atom or whatever editor you're using to treat them as (github flavored) markdown files.

 ## inspiration